ddink/odot_sandbox/readme.md

-## Treehouse's Odot App Preconfigured A Laravel Console
+## Treehouse's Odot App Preconfigured With A Laravel Console

 After completing Treehouse's Laravel Basics course I was looking for a way to keep improving my knowledge of PHP within a Laravel environment.
 I was also curious about in-browser consoles at the time.
 I did a google search, found Darsain's Laravel Console package, and decided to install it into the odot application.